delveccj/CSC395_Fall24/Assignment2/assignment2.md

 ## Challenges

 At this point - you might have identified some challenges and tasks.
-### The Solution Must Be Completely Dockerized!
+For example:

+1. UI Design - There is a web site shown in a browser.
+Who can create UIs?
+2. Docker - What is that?
+It seems important.
+3. Python Flask Container - This seems to be the web server.
+Anyone have experience creating one of these?
+4. Ollama Container - A quick Google search shows it allows you to run LLMs.
+So - how do we connect the web server to it?
+5. Message Passing - How are the messages passed back and forth?
+For example, from the web browser to the server and so on.
+6. Decompose Into Tasks - How do we decomposed this diagram into tasks?

 ## Steps to Success

+### Resources:

+Your instructor

 ### Section: Create a GitHub Project